christiansany/spotify-clone/exercise/README.md

   - The password should contain at least 3 characters
 - Security is not really part of the tutorial, so the password can be stored unhashed as text
 - Upon successfull registration the user is automatically logged in and redirected to the browse page
-- TODO: Add link to login page
+- Links to the login page in case the user is already registered
-- TODO: Update image

 ### Artists overview